 The air-to-water system distributes heat via radiators or underfloor heating and also heats your hot water.

-Most heat pumps installed in the UK are air to water heat pumps, and they provide both space and water heating.
-They are suitable for almost all properties, including flats.
-The heat pump is about the size of a fridge, and you just need space outside where it can be either wall or floor mounted allowing for enough space around it to get a good flow of air.
+Most heat pumps installed in the UK are air to water heat pumps * They provide both space and water heating and are suitable for almost all properties, including flats.
+The heat pump is about the size of a fridge, and you just need space outside where either wall or floor mounted also allows enough space around it to get a good flow of air. (*source Energy Savbings Trust)

 Do I need planning permission?

-No, they are a permitted development although a listed building or conservation area setting may need local council confirmation.
+Usually they are a permitted development although in a listed building or conservation area setting you may need local council confirmation.
+So it may be best to check.

 Around 50 degrees, which is really too hot to hold your hand under - and more than enough for a full hot bath or shower.